Sherwin Richard Court

 Curious to know whether my parent's fears were justified or just a heartfelt illogical excuse to justify my low grades in school, the following afternoon I along with my parents visited Dr. Rakish Gupta, at his clinic in Sector 52.

 His clinic was the last commercial space on the first floor of the double storied building that made up the market.
 No one would ever have thought it to be a clinic but for the signboard above the door which read, Dr. Rakish Kumar Gupta Clinic.

 The signboard seemed new and the paint on it fresh.
 It was simple, measuring I guess six to seven feet in length and about two and a half to three feet in width, the letters painted in a glossy black which were clearly visible against the milky white background.
-Looking at it colours reminded me of the zebra and immediately I thought, “I wonder whether a zebra is black with white stripes or white with black stripes, I must ask dad, he’s the best at general knowledge in the house.”
+Looking at its colours reminded me of the zebra, and immediately I thought, "I wonder whether a zebra is black with white stripes or white with black stripes.
+I must ask dad, he's the best at general knowledge in the house."